tgalvinjr/Pig-Dice/README.md

 |If Player1 rolls a 1, no score is added to round total, and player1 turn is terminated | Roll Dice = 1 | Round total = 0 and Player 2 begins their turn |
 |if player1 rolls any number other than 1, they can save the score, which automatically ends their turn | Roll Dice = 3 | Total Score = 3 |
 | When a player's total score reaches 100 or more, the game ends and a winner alert pops up |Player1 total score = 100 | Winner alert pops up |

+## Github Pages
     The UI templates can be tested on [github pages](https://tgalvinjr.github.io/Pig-Dice/)
 ## Setup instructions
 1. Clone the repository
 `git clone https://tgalvinjr.github.io/Pig-Dice/`